ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/dashboard/README.md

 # TheLook E-commerce Growth & Retention Analysis - Dashboard

-his dashboard is the final delivery layer of the TheLook E-commerce Growth & Retention Analysis project.
+This dashboard is the final delivery layer of the TheLook E-commerce Growth & Retention Analysis project.
 It is designed to support recovery efforts after the post-COVID business impact, and provides a concise view of key performance indicators, helping stakeholders track profit fluctuations, identify fast-growing or high-return product segments, and monitor customer retention trends across time.

 ---